Planning for Success

 AACOM Financial Aid Debt Management Modules for Osteopathic Medical School Students

-The American Association of Colleges of Osteopathic Medicine (AACOM) is pleased to announce an updated series of educational debt management modules designed to help osteopathic medical school students and recent graduates.
-These modules have been updated to ensure the content is consistent with federal policies and regulations for 2018.
+The American Association of Colleges of Osteopathic Medicine (AACOM) offers an online series of educational debt management modules designed to help osteopathic medical students and recent graduates.
+The modules’ content is updated to ensure consistency with current federal policies and regulations.

 Each module contains specific information and resources to help osteopathic medical students borrow strategically and ensure they are prepared to responsibly repay their loans after they graduate and enter residency training.